drupalprojects/memcache/README.txt

 ## SESSIONS ##

 Here is a sample config that uses memcache for sessions.
-Note you MUST have a session and a users bin set up for memcached sessions to work.
+Note you MUST have a session and a users server set up for memcached sessions to work.

 $conf = array(
   'cache_inc' => './sites/all/modules/memcache/memcache.db.inc',